-When SDHC terminates the HAP contract under the violation of HQS space standards, SDHC will provide the owner and family written notice of termination of the contract, and the HAP contract terminates at the end of the calendar month that follows the calendar month in which SDHC gives such notice to the owner.
+When SDHC terminates the HAP contract for participant program violations or under the violation of HQS space standards, SDHC will provide the owner and family written notice of termination of the contract, and the HAP contract terminates at the end of the calendar month that follows the calendar month in which SDHC gives such notice to the owner, provided the participant has not vacated the unit.
+The HAP contract terminates automatically the day the family vacated the contract unit.